signalogic/SigSRF_SDK/codecs_page.md

 <a name="DSCodecEncode"></a>
 ## DSCodecEncode

-  * encode one or more frames using one or more encoder handles
+  * encodes one or more frames using one or more encoder handles
   * returns length of encoded bitstream frame (in bytes)

 ```c++